The healthcare and nutrition services we support reached 10.4 million people in 2022

 AKDN / Christopher Wilton-Steer

-We strive to reduce morbidity and mortality amongst adolescents as a result of communicable disease, non-communicable disease, self-harm and injury.
+We reduce morbidity and mortality amongst adolescents as a result of communicable disease, non-communicable disease, self-harm and injury.
 This includes a focus on improving adolescent sexual and reproductive health and rights, including access to maternal care and support, interventions to delay parental age at first birth and access to family planning.

 We focus on reducing the likelihood of intergenerational transmission of undernutrition.
 We improve preconceptual health and the nutritional status of adolescent girls, strengthen the health system to better integrate nutrition into ante-natal and postnatal care, and ensure the care and treatment of small and sick babies.